rmrector/script.artwork.beef/README.md

 ### Installing

-At the moment it depends on a couple of python modules not available in the official Kodi repo, and my own goofy devhelper, so it will be simplest to install my [dev repository] ([direct]), and then install from "Program add-ons", and Kodi will take care of downloading the dependencies.
+At the moment it depends on a couple of python modules not available in the official Kodi repo, and my own goofy devhelper, so it will be simplest to install my [dev repository], ([direct]), and then install from "Program add-ons", and Kodi will take care of downloading the dependencies.
 The context items can also be installed from the repo from "Context menus".